Reaching the unreached

 Following the proven process of over 100 Dream Centers nationally, our presence in communities transforms the atmosphere and impacts crime rates.
 Everything RDC supplies is intended to build relationships that lead to Gospel conversations, and help people DREAM AGAIN about what God has planned for their future.
 Not only do we provide resources to under-privileged communities, but we also reach out to those involved in substance abuse, physical abuse, experiencing homelessness, participating in gangs, or other circumstances that can be harmful to both an individual and to society.

 Current Outreach Ministries:

 - Adopt-A-Block – Our “Dream Team” of volunteers meet in multiple community every 2nd & 4th Saturdays of the month.
 Includes free groceries, activities with kids, prayer and trash pick up.

-- Advocacy Ministry – Provides consistent prayer and support for people in our Adopt-A-Block communities and aids in meeting tangible needs through RDC’s resources or partnering agencies.
+- Pathway Ministry – Provides consistent prayer and support for people in our Adopt-A-Block communities and aids in meeting tangible needs through RDC’s resources or partnering agencies.

 - Community Bible Studies – Take place within the communities to help disciple people right where they are.

 - KidzJam – Building relationships with kids in communities through after-school activities.

 - Summer Read & Feed Programs – Weekly reading programs in communities to keep children’s reading skills share and provide a welcomed meal.